TheSlimvReal/angular-elements-example/angular-elements-guide.md

         }
     }

-First you describe your `@Input` and `@Output`'s.
+First you describe your `@Input`'s and `@Output`'s.
-The @Inputs will be mapped to the tags which you can define at the element:
+The `@Input`'s will be mapped to the tags which you can define at the element:

-    <custom-element name="Frank" onclick="buttonClickHandler"></custom-element>
+    <custom-element name="Frank"></custom-element>

-In this example the `buttonClickHandler` is a function defined on the clients side.
-This function name will be passed to the angular component as a plain string.
-With the `eval(this.onclick)` the strings value will be evaluated and the function can then be used.
+Now we pass the string `Frank` to the component, where we can find it in the global attribute `name`.

-The second function is for another button, where we want to emit our event emitter with an example string.
+The second function is for another button, where we want to emit our event emitter with an example string, but this will be used later.

 After that, you need to modify the app `app.module.ts` a little bit: